azu/secretlint-blocks/README.md

-# GitHub Blocks Template
+# Secretlint for GitHub Blocks

-Use this repository as a starter template for building your own Blocks.
+Edit with Secretlint for GitHub Blocks

+[Secretlint](https://github.com/secretlint/secretlint) is a pluggable linting tool to prevent committing credentials.

 ## Quickstart

 > 🛑 Currently, you must be flagged into the [GitHub Blocks Technical Preview](https://blocks.githubnext.com) in order to develop blocks.
 There is no "offline" development mode at this time.